obrucheoghene/tutorials/react_redux/README.md

-# A Simple Guide To Use React Redux
+# A Simple Guide To Use React Redux: A Powerfull State Management Tool

 ## Introduction